BOOKMARK THIS PAGE!!!

 How do you finance all this?

 The cash required for the project(software, hosting, etc ) is generously provided by donors.
-Please make sure to make a donation in order to support the development of this project.
+Please let me know if you would like to donate directly to the project.

 How else can I help?